Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Cairns Airport

-cairnsairport.com.au — Flight information, transfers, and airport facilities.
+cairnsairport.com.au — Flight information, transfers and airport facilities for planning your arrival.

 Frequently Asked Questions

-How much do Great Barrier Reef trips cost?
+How much do Great Barrier Reef trips cost from Cairns?

-Prices vary depending on the type of experience.
-As a general guide, full-day outer reef boat trips from Cairns typically start from around $200–300 per adult, with island day trips somewhat less.
+Full-day outer reef boat trips from Cairns typically start from around $200–300 per adult with island day trips somewhat less.
 Liveaboard packages for 2–3 nights range from several hundred to over a thousand dollars depending on the vessel and inclusions.
-Prices change seasonally and between operators, so it's worth comparing options and checking what's included (meals, gear, dives, transfers).
-We can help you find options that suit your budget — get in touch.
+Prices vary seasonally and between operators — always check what's included (meals, snorkel gear, dives, transfers).

-Can I see the reef if I can't swim?
+Can I see the Great Barrier Reef if I can't swim?

 Yes.
-Pontoon-based reef trips offer underwater observatories, glass-bottom boat tours, and semi-submersible rides — all completely dry.
+Pontoon-based reef trips offer underwater observatories, glass-bottom boat tours and semi-submersible rides — all completely dry.
 You can see coral and fish without entering the water.
-Some operators also offer guided snorkelling with flotation vests and pool noodles in very shallow areas.
+Some operators also offer guided snorkelling with flotation vests in very shallow areas.
 Island trips let you wade in shallow water and view marine life from the beach.

-The reef has experienced bleaching events, and this is a real and ongoing challenge.
-However, the Great Barrier Reef is enormous — nearly 3,000 individual reef systems — and coral health varies significantly across the system.
-The outer reef sites visited by Cairns operators are carefully selected for their condition, and many sites show strong coral cover and abundant marine life.
-Reef operators and marine biologists working on the reef can give you an honest, up-to-date picture of conditions.
-The reef remains one of the most extraordinary natural environments on Earth.
+Yes.
+The reef has experienced bleaching events and this is a real and ongoing challenge.
+However, the Great Barrier Reef comprises nearly 3,000 individual reef systems and coral health varies significantly across the system.
+Outer reef sites visited by Cairns operators are carefully selected for their condition, and many sites show strong coral cover and abundant marine life.
+The reef remains one of the most extraordinary natural environments on Earth, and visiting it responsibly supports the conservation industry working to protect it.

-What's the difference between inner and outer reef?
+What is the difference between inner and outer reef at Cairns?

-The inner reef includes coral around the islands close to shore (Green Island, Fitzroy Island) and nearshore reef systems.
-The outer reef sits 40–60+ km offshore, on the edge of the continental shelf.
-The outer reef generally has better visibility, more diverse coral, and richer marine life because it's further from coastal influences.
+Inner reef includes coral around islands close to shore (Green Island, Fitzroy Island) and nearshore reef systems.
+Outer reef sits 40–60+ km offshore on the edge of the continental shelf.
+The outer reef generally has better visibility, more diverse coral and richer marine life because it's further from coastal run-off influences.
 Full-day boats visit the outer reef; island trips and half-day trips tend to visit the inner or mid-reef.

-Do I need to be a certified diver?
+Do I need to be a certified diver for a Great Barrier Reef trip?

 Not at all.
-Introductory dives (sometimes called "resort dives" or "discover scuba") are available on most reef boats and require no prior experience or certification.
-You'll receive a briefing and dive with an instructor who stays with you the entire time.
+Introductory dives (sometimes called resort dives or discover scuba) are available on most reef boats and require no prior experience or certification.
+You'll receive a briefing and dive with an instructor who stays with you throughout.
 Maximum depth for introductory dives is typically 12 metres.
-If you are certified, most operators offer guided and unguided dives at the same outer reef sites.
+Certified divers can do guided or unguided dives at the same outer reef sites.

-Marine stingers — including box jellyfish and Irukandji — are present in coastal waters during the warmer months (roughly November to May).
-All reef operators provide full-body stinger suits during this period, and wearing them is mandatory.
-The outer reef is generally less affected by stingers than inshore waters.
+Marine stingers including box jellyfish and Irukandji are present in coastal waters from roughly November to May.
+All reef operators provide full-body stinger suits during this period and wearing them is mandatory for snorkelling.
+The outer reef is generally less affected than inshore waters.
 Outside stinger season, lycra suits are still available for sun protection.

-Should I book in advance or on arrival?
+Should I book in advance or when I arrive in Cairns?

 Ready to Plan Your Reef Trip?